Synopsis of the graphic novel and animation film

 please contact firstname.lastname@example.org.

-These resources have been developed by Professor Nayanika Mookherjee (Anthropology, Durham University) in collaboration with Research Initiatives Bangladesh (RIB) and have co-created this guideline and graphic novel in consultation with various stakeholders in Bangladesh and UK.
-This a follow-on project from Nayanika’s book [The Spectral Wound: Sexual Violence, Public Memories and the Bangladesh War of 1971.
-Durham: Duke University Press (2015); Delhi: Zubaan Books (2016)] Detailed findings from the original research can be found here.
+These resources have been developed by Professor Nayanika Mookherjee (Anthropology, Durham University) in collaboration with Research Initiatives Bangladesh (RIB) and have co-created this guideline, graphic novel and animation film in consultation with various stakeholders in Bangladesh and UK.
+This is a follow-on project from Nayanika’s book [The Spectral Wound: Sexual Violence, Public Memories and the Bangladesh War of 1971.
+Durham: Duke University Press (2015); Delhi: Zubaan Books (2016)].
+Detailed findings from the original research can be found here.

-As part of this project, we have produced this website, a set of guidelines and a graphic novel outlining how to ethically record testimonies of sexual violence.
-Both the graphic novel and guideline are freely downloadable from the website.
-The guidelines and graphic novel has been funded by the ESRC’s Impact Acceleration Account and Durham University’s Research Impact Fund.
+As part of this project, we have produced this website, a set of guidelines, a graphic novel and an animation film outlining how to ethically record testimonies of sexual violence.
+The graphic novel, guideline and animation film are freely downloadable/viewable from the website.
+The guidelines, graphic and animation film novel has been funded by the ESRC’s Impact Acceleration Account and Durham University’s Research Impact Fund.

 How you can use the content